ljmaskey/fakerstan/README.md

     psr:
       phpContainerPath: /path/to/container.php
       ...
-services:
-  - class: CalebDW\Fakerstan\PsrContainerFakerProviderFactory
-    arguments:
-      phpContainerPath: %fakerstan.psr.phpContainerPath%
-      ...
 ```

-The parameters that can be set (and subsequently injected as arguments to the factory) are:
+The parameters that can be set are:
 * `phpContainerPath`: the path to the PHP file that configures the container.
 * `setsVariable`: if the file that configures the container assigns it to a global variable,
 this parameter is used to indicate the name of that variable.
 If the container file returns